 You’re not limited to one business funding option

 “None of these [business funding options] are mutually exclusive.
-We have clients that have components of all three.
+We have clients who have components of all three.
 Often times that works out great.” – Duncan Stewart, Chairman and CEO of Texas Citizens Bank

-This is the type of business financing you’re probably most familiar with.
-Conventional or traditional loans include line of credit, inventory loans, equipment loans, and real estate loans.
 The roadblock young businesses run into here is credit history.
 Conventional loans usually require history, collateral, and cash flow, all areas small and startup businesses are generally lacking in early on.

 Mini SBA Loan Case Study:

 During the oil and gas downturn, big banks cut all ties to businesses in that industry.
 After one local businessman had his entire credit line cut off by his big bank, he turned to merchant capital (hard money lending).

 With the working capital merchant, the business owner was paying 56%–60% interest rate on a $100–150K invoice.
 Once we got the debt refinanced into an SBA Loan, it took the business owner from $370K in debt service per year to $120K.